 This course sensitizes students to cost and management accounting theory and practice.
 With emphasis on the concepts and procedures of product costing and strategies that help the manager to perform the functions of planning and decision-making.
-It makes use of simple mathematical concepts taught at the primary and secondary levels.
-These include basic mathematical operations, solving simple linear equations and graphing linear functions.

 ACCT1005: FINANCIAL ACCOUNTING